Chiark-Collective/smesh/README.md

 python scripts/render_examples.py --full     # full-resolution configs
 ```

 Outputs land in `examples/outputs/` and PNG composites in `examples/images/`.
+The raw-mesh baseline is rendered with VTK when available (falling back to a shaded Matplotlib view otherwise) so you can see the synthetic geometry before sampling.

 ## Workflow Examples